 Why do banks care about my living expenses?

-When banks assess your ability to borrow, one of the major factors they assess is your spending compared to income.
+When banks assess your ability to borrow, one of the major factors they evaluate is your spending compared to income.

 Your living expenses are a good indication of your character as a potential borrower.

 In this way, they’re able to calculate your serviceability or borrowing power.